standardebooks/manual/8-typography.rst

 		<p>His trident had the shape of an E.</p>

 #.
-The ordinal :string:`nth` is set with an italicized :string:`n`, and without a hyphen.
+The ordinal :string:`nth` is set with an italicized :string:`n`, without a hyphen.

 	.. code:: html